Population Characteristics

 Population of Shelburne by Ethnicity and Origin

 The population of Shelburne is quite diverse, which contributes to the town's vibrant cultural landscape.
 Shelburne is inclusive and accepts various ethnic groups with open arms.
-Furthermore, the province appreciates the unique contributions that each ethnicity brings.
+Furthermore, the town appreciates the unique contributions that each ethnicity brings.

-The top 5 ethnicities and origins in the province are English, which accounts for 20.43% of the total population, followed by Scottish (19.86%), Irish (19.35%), Canadian (18.67%), and Jamaican (8.00%).
+The top 5 ethnicities and origins in Shelburne are English, which accounts for 20.43% of the total population, followed by Scottish (19.86%), Irish (19.35%), Canadian (18.67%), and Jamaican (8.00%).

 | Ethnicity and Origin | Male | Female | Percentage in Population |